 Indexes are unmanaged, do not include fees or expenses and are not available for direct investment.
 Definitions: Personal Consumption Expenditures Index (PCE): A measure of the prices that people living in the United States, or those buying on their behalf, pay for goods and services.
 The PCE price index is known for capturing inflation (or deflation) across a wide range of consumer expenses and reflecting changes in consumer behavior.
 Conference Board's Confidence Index: The Consumer Confidence Survey® reflects prevailing business conditions and likely developments for the months ahead.
 ISM Manufacturing Index: The ISM manufacturing index or purchasing managers' index is considered a key indicator of the state of the US economy.
 It indicates the level of demand for products by measuring the amount of ordering activity at the nation's factories.
 ISM Non-Manufacturing Index: The Institute of Supply Management (ISM) Non-Manufacturing Index is an economic index based on surveys of more than 400 non-manufacturing (or services) firms' purchasing and supply executives.
 S&P 500 Index: The S&P 500 Index, or Standard & Poor's 500 Index, is a market-capitalization-weighted index of 500 leading publicly traded companies in the US.
-S&P 500 Growth Index: The S&P 500 Growth Index is a stock index administered by Standard & Poor's-Dow Jones Indices.
-As its name suggests, the purpose of the index is to serve as a proxy for growth companies included in the S&P 500.
+S&P 500 Growth Index: The S&P 500 Growth Index is to serve as a proxy for growth companies included in the S&P 500.
 S&P 500 Value Index: The S&P 500 Pure Value Index refers to a score-weighted index developed by Standard and Poor's (S&P).
 The index uses what it calls a "style-attractiveness-weighting scheme" and only consists of stocks within the S&P 500 Index that exhibit strong value characteristics.

 Front Barnett is a division of the Wealth Management business of Mesirow Financial Investment Management, Inc. ("MFIM").
-MFIM is an SEC-registered investment advisor.
 Mesirow refers to Mesirow Financial Holdings, Inc. and its divisions, subsidiaries and affiliates.
 The Mesirow and Front Barnett name and logo are registered service marks of Mesirow Financial Holdings, Inc. © 2025, Mesirow Financial Holdings, Inc. All rights reserved.
 Any opinions expressed are subject to change without notice.
 Past performance is not indicative of future results.
 Advisory Fees are described in Front Barnett's Form ADV Part 2A.
+Advisory services offered through Mesirow Financial Investment Management, Inc., an SEC-registered investment advisor.